pwillard/alphanum/readme.md

 == readme.md

-This document is for the alphanums python package.
+This document is for the alphanums python tool.

 * With it, you can generate alphanumeric strings that turn into evenly spaced images inside a PNG file.